 - CRM vendors should consider focusing on buyer outreach and education in their sales process in order to reduce buyer confusion and make sure they’re giving customers exactly what they need.
 Buyers need to be proactive about gathering information on exactly what CRM software features they want so they can be correctly matched with the right CRM system for them.

 - There is an obvious, significant market trend of buyers needing a comprehensive single software solution.
 While certain industry-specific software may be great for solving problems, buyers want to handle everything — marketing automation, contact management, email campaigns, reporting, analytics — on one platform.
 Integration and centralization were both in the top 11 most-requested CRM features, so vendors should be aware of this as they develop their products for the forthcoming year.

 - Automation is in.
 From consistency in branding to more efficient workflows, buyers know they can be running better and smoother businesses.
 Automating marketing and other sales force tasks are becoming an expectation rather than a luxury, and within a few years any CRM system that doesn’t offer at least some basic marketing automation and sales force automation functionalities are going to be left in the dust.
 So will any business that don’t implement a CRM with these features.

-CRM software should help you make your business better, and that’s really all buyers want.
+A CRM should help you make your business better, and that’s really all buyers want.